bakdata/kafka-large-message-serde/README.md

 [![Maven](https://img.shields.io/maven-central/v/com.bakdata.kafka/large-message-serde.svg)](https://search.maven.org/search?q=g:com.bakdata.kafka%20AND%20a:large-message-serde&core=gav)

 # kafka-large-message-serde
-A Kafka Serde that reads and writes records from and to a blob storage, such as Amazon S3 and Azure Blob Storage, transparently.
+A Kafka Serde that reads and writes records from and to a blob storage, such as Amazon S3, Azure Blob Storage, and Google Cloud Storage, transparently.
 Formerly known as kafka-s3-backed-serde.

 ## Getting Started